-Known for its rich culture offerings, Tallinn never fails to deliver.
+Known for its rich cultural offerings, Tallinn never fails to deliver.
 This summer offers a fun-packed schedule of festivals and events taking place throughout the vibrant city.

-Established in 2009, Tallinn Flower Festival opens on the 23rd May.
+Established in 2009, Tallinn Flower Festival opens on the May 25th.
 An evening ceremony and concert will start the festivities of the busy entertainment programme of flowers, music and art.
-The landscaped themed gardens are set against the perfect backdrop, outside the walls of the medieval town in the Square of Towers, Tornide väljak.
+The landscaped themed gardens are set against a perfect backdrop, outside the walls of the medieval town in the Square of Towers, Tornide väljak.

 A full schedule of literary events is on offer at the HeadRead Festival in Tallinn.
 Meet and listen to authors, contribute to discussions on current issues, take part in seminars and poetry readings.
 Enjoy literacy walks, cafes and film screenings.

 Beer Summer (Õllesummer)

 Eastern European beers are popular the world over.
 Join Õllesummer, the largest beer festival in the Baltics and sample hundreds of beers from Estonia, and all over the globe.
 Local restaurants and bars take to the city’s streets to set up stalls in Tallinn Song Festival Grounds, all adding to the atmosphere.
 You will also have the chance to complement your drinks with tasty local cuisine, and enjoy show rides or concerts from local and international artists such as Bastille, Hurts and The Bootleg Beatles.
 The perfect way to spend a Tallinn summer!